How do we create good compositions?

 Contrary to their names, positive doesn’t necessarily mean good and negative doesn’t mean bad.
 Experimenting with spaces is recommended.
 You can use a mostly positive space, a mostly negative space, or an evenly distributed amount of both.
 The results will depend on your execution and distribution.

-When we think of depth, we think of photography.
-However, it’s just as important in painting.
-Depth is the apparent distance from the back to the front or near to far.
+Depth is the apparent distance from the back to the front or near too far.
 In other words, it is the perceived distance from the observer, segmented into the foreground, background and optionally middle ground

 Painting is two-dimensional and because of that, we have to be careful in observing and choosing the right degree of our depth—so that we can portray what we envision accurately.